spectrum-health-systems/myavatool-web-service/doc/manual.md

 More information about MAWS, from the README, will go here.

-### This is the MAWS manual
+### The MAWS manual
 This manual will cover:
 * The stuff from the contents above

 # HOSTING MAWS
 Web services that interface with myAvatar™ need to be hosted at a location where myAvatar™ can access them, and MAWS is no exception.
 There are two options for hosting MAWS:

-1. Have Netsmart host MAWS
+1. Have Netsmart host MAWS<br>
-This is a test

-1. If your myAvatar™ environments are hosted by Netsmart, you can have them (for a price) host your custom web services as well.
+If your myAvatar™ environments are hosted by Netsmart, you can have Netsmart - for an additional cost - host MAWS (and other custom web services) as well.
+If you choose to have Netsmart host MAWS, you can skip this section of the manual, and go straight to the section that discusses [importing MAWS](#importing-maws) into your myAvatar™ environment(s).

 2. If you self-host your myAvatar™ environments, or would rather have complete control over your custom web services, you can self-host them.

-This manual focuses on the second option, self hosting MAWS.
-If you are interested in the first option, you should contact your Netsmart Account Manager for more information.
+This section will offer some guidance, if that's they way you want to do it.

 ### A note about hosting MAWS with Netsmart
 MAWS has not been tested in a hosted environment, just self-hosted!